SalesforceCommerceCloud/pwa-kit/README.md

 ## Releasing

-CircleCI will automatically publish to NPM from `master` or any branch name starting with the `release-`.
+CircleCI will automatically publish to NPM from any branch name starting with the `release-`.
 You need a basic understanding of https://semver.org/ to release the packages in the monorepo.